origraph/origraph.js/documentation/ClassesStreamsAndTokens.md

 ### Link
 Syntax: `.link()`

 Interprets a key or value in the data as a URL, sends an AJAX request, and yields the object or string in the response body.
-Non-string inputs throw `TypeError`, and failed requests throw `URIError`.

 (TODO: should probably add a helper argument for dealing with pagination / throttling of API calls)

+Unless `mure.debug` is `true`, non-string inputs and failed requests silently yield nothing.

 #### Example
 ```js